November Happy Hour will be moved to Thursday December 5th.

 }

 Add a page controller and then use Html.PropertyFor to render the list of links in your page template.
-The default rendering for LinkItemCollection will be an unordered list using ul, li and tags.
+The default rendering for LinkItemCollection will be an unordered list using ul, li and a tags.

 @model EpiDemo.Models.Pages.ArticlePage